NdakoAdama/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that that reverse its input
 A script that displays all users and their home directories, sorted by users A script that finds all empty files and directories in the current directory and all sub-directories A script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+A script that decodes acrostics that use the first letter of each line